iamthefrogy/FYI/Material/get-started-in-infosec.md

    - Ethical hacker ==> National cybersecurity advisor and trainer for Government
    - Security contractor
    - Business development manager for a security company
- - Learn what each of these job titles do in their daily routine (Tip: read job descriptions for all of them on LinkedIn or any job portal)
+ - Learn what each of these job titles do in their daily routine (Tip: read job descriptions for all of them on LinkedIn or any job portal).
+Also learn how they are different to oneanother.
+   - Cryptographer
+   - Source Code Auditor
+   - Digital Forensics Expert
-   - CISO
+   - Forensic Analyst
-   - Cybersecurity analyst
+   - Incident Responder
-   - Ethical hacker
+   - Security Architect
-   - Information assurance analyst
-   - Information security analyst
-   - Intrusion detection specialist
-   - IT security consultant
-   - IT security engineer
-   - Penetration tester
+   - Malware Analyst
+   - Network Security Engineer
-   - Red teamer
+   - Security Analyst
+   - Computer Crime Investigator
-   - Security administrator
+   - Chief Information Security Officer (CISO)
-   - Security architect
+   - Information Security Officer (ISO) or Director of Security
-   - Secuity analyst
-   - Security auditor
+   - Security Operations Center Analyst
-   - Security consultant
+   - Prosecutor Specializing in Information Security Crime
+   - Technical Director and Deputy CISO
+   - Intrusion Analyst
+   - Vulnerability Researcher/Exploit Developer
-   - Security software developer
+   - Security Auditor
-   -
+   - Disaster Recovery/Business Continuity Analyst/Manager